-ASPECT degree students will have choice to select below concentration options and they will complete 12 credit hours in major field; 9 credit hours in minor field of concentrations.
+ASPECT degree students will have the choice to select among the below concentration options and will complete 12 credit hours in major field and 9 credit hours in minor field of concentrations.
 Each category includes courses appropriate to a particular concentration.
-Yet, the courses are drawn from a variety of departments and disciplines so that each concentration can reflect the interdisciplinarity that is a hallmark of the ASPECT degree.
+The courses are drawn from a variety of departments and disciplines so that each concentration can reflect the interdisciplinarity that is a hallmark of the ASPECT degree.

 Pre-matriculation: Master’s degree required in a relevant field of study.

 First year of coursework (includes core requirements and electives).

 Begin engagement with literatures and theoretical materials pertinent to dissertation project.